 The University of Durham is a designated public authority under the Freedom of Information Act 2000.
 This Act gives a general right of access to all information held by the University, including information held in the Durham University e-theses repository.
 As a matter of normal practice we will only make your material available in accordance with the restrictions you have placed upon it.
-However, if someone specifically asks to see it, we must give them access unless the thesis qualifies for an exemption under the Act.
+However, if someone specifically asks to see your thesis, we must give them access unless it qualifies for an exemption under the Act.

 A number of possible exemptions may apply:

-the material is due for publication AND the publisher has requested access to the thesis be restricted OR the author is actively seeking to publish this material without substantive changes to the text;
+- the material is due for publication AND the publisher has requested access to the thesis be restricted OR the author is actively seeking to publish this material without substantive changes to the text;

-If you believe that there may be a valid reason why you need to restrict access to your thesis, you should complete the Restricting Access to my thesis form and talk to your primary supervisor.
-Requests must now be authorised by both your primary supervisor and the departmental Director of Postgraduate Research who will be required to sign this form to indicate that the supervisory team agree with your decision on restricting access to your thesis.
-You must indicate in the space provided in the form which exemption you are claiming, and why you feel an exemption is applicable.
-However, if a specific request for your thesis is received prior to the expiration of any applicable embargo, the University is still obligated to consider the request ad act in compliance with the Act.
+If you believe that there is a valid reason why you need to restrict access to your thesis, by applying an embargo, you should complete the Restricting Thesis Access form and then talk to your primary supervisor.
+Requests must now be authorised by both your primary supervisor and the departmental Director of Postgraduate Research who will be required to sign the form to indicate that they agree to your request..
+You must indicate on the form which exemption you are claiming, and why you feel this exemption is applicable.
+However, if a specific request for your thesis is received before any applied embargo expires, the University is still obligated to consider the request and act in compliance with the Act.
 Compliance may include disclosure of your thesis.

-Restrictions are usually granted for a limited period of time normally up to a maximum of five years but can be considered for renewal on request unless the research is RCUK-funded.
-Please note that it your responsibility to request a renewal in good time as a theses will automatically go live in the e-theses repository.
-This will happen after the number years you requested the embargo to last for, on the same date as the request was granted.
+Restrictions are usually granted for a limited period of time, normally up to a maximum of three years, but can be considered for renewal on request unless the research is RCUK-funded.
+Please note that it is your responsibility to request a renewal in good time as a thesis will automatically go live in the e-theses repository.
+This will happen after the number of years you requested the embargo to last, and on the same date as the request was granted.
 Any extension request must be accompanied by clear evidence supporting the request (e.g. providing a copy of the publication contract).
 A maximum renewal of a further two years can be requested.
 Requests must be approved by the departmental Director of Postgraduate Research.

-If the request is applied to your thesis, your thesis will not be normally made available for public access until the embargo has expired.
-However, the title of your thesis and abstract will be made available via the Durham University e-theses repository.
+If a restriction has been applied to your thesis, it will not normally be made available for public access until the embargo has expired.
+However, the title of your thesis and the abstract will be made available via the e-theses repository.